chadwhitacre/openpath/_posts/2024-06-20-the-historical-case-for-fair-source.md

 Consider this, though: Netscape published Mozilla under the [Netscape Public License](https://en.wikipedia.org/wiki/Netscape_Public_License), yet this license was either never submitted to OSI or rejected.
-Why might OSI reject the license of its flagship first project?
+Why might OSI have hesitated to approve the license of its flagship first project?

 Richard Stallman (RMS) [documented the reasons](https://www.gnu.org/philosophy/netscape-npl.html).
 Richard had founded